 Today I’m delighted to welcome Tom O Keenan, whose latest book in the Sean Rooney, Psychosleuth series, The Son, is out this month.
 It follows The Father, which was shortlisted for the CWA Debut Dagger, and The Family.
-Tom is obviously good at sleight-of-hand, as he’s nominated five books ‘from which to best select three’ which seems a bit naughty.
+Tom is obviously good at sleight-of-hand, as he’s nominated five books ‘from which to best select three’ !

 I am delighted to be included in the Secret Library, during the lead-in to my new novel, The Son, to be realised soon.
 Over thirty years as a social worker working in mental health settings informs my writing.
 The Son is third in my Sean Rooney, Psychosleuth series, which includes The Family and The Father.